Symbolic Music Generation with Diffusion Models: Related Work

 \section{Related Work}

 \textbf{Multi-stage learning:} Several models have achieved long-term structure by first modeling some intermediate representation and then using that to guide the final generative process.
-Wave2Midi2Wave~\cite{hawthorne2018enabling} uses a transformer to generate MIDI-like symbolic data and then a Wavenet~\cite{oord2016wavenet} to synthesize that symbolic data into audio.
-VQ-VAE-2~\cite{razavi2019generating} learns a hierarchy of discrete image embeddings that are decoded using an autoregressive model.
+Wave2Midi2Wave~\cite{hawthorne2018enabling} uses a transformer to generate MIDI-like symbolic data and then a WaveNet~\cite{oord2016wavenet} to synthesize that symbolic data into audio.
 Jukebox~\cite{dhariwal2020jukebox} and DALL-E~\cite{dalle} use similar approaches for text-conditioned generative music audio and image models.

-A related approach has been to refine the output of a VAE~\cite{kingma2014auto} with an energy-based model~\cite{xiao2020vaebm} or use an additional model to constrain the VAE's prior before sampling~\cite{engel2017latent, aneja2020ncpvae}.
-In the music domain, there has also been work investigating the extension of a single-measure VAE to multiple measures by using an autoregressive LSTM with a mixture density output layer~\cite{Jhamtani2019ModelingSI}.
+There has also been work investigating the extension of a single-measure VAE to multiple measures by using an autoregressive LSTM with a mixture density output layer~\cite{Jhamtani2019ModelingSI}, similar to TransformerMDN.

-\textbf{Iterative refinement:} In the music domain,~\citet{huang2017coconet} use an orderless NADE with blocked Gibbs sampling to iteratively rewrite musical harmonies based on surrounding context.~\citet{lattner2016imposing} use a gradient-based sampler combined with a restricted Boltzmann machine to generate polyphonic piano music.
-Similarly,~\citet{zhang2020bachgrad} investigated the use of a noise-conditional score network~\cite{song2019generative} to generate Bach chorales with annealed Langevin dynamics.
-A key distinction between our method and prior work is the use of a variational autoencoder to parameterize the discrete space of musical notes into a continuous manifold for improved training and sampling with a diffusion model while previous methods have performed iterative refinement in the discrete space directly.
+\textbf{Iterative refinement:}~\cite{huang2017coconet} use an orderless NADE with blocked Gibbs sampling to iteratively rewrite musical harmonies based on surrounding context.~\cite{lattner2016imposing} use a gradient-based sampler combined with a restricted Boltzmann machine to generate polyphonic piano music.
+Similarly,~\cite{zhang2020bachgrad} investigated the use of a score-based generative model~\cite{song2019generative} to generate Bach chorales with annealed Langevin dynamics.
+A key distinction between our method and prior work is the use of a VAE to parameterize the discrete space of musical notes for improved generation with a DDPM while previous methods have performed iterative refinement in the discrete space directly.

-\textbf{Conditional sampling from unconditional models:} We build on top of the breadth of material that explores conditional sampling from unconditionally trained models by using an additional model to steer generation in the latent space of an unconditionally trained generative model~\cite{nguyen2017plug, jaques2018learning, jahanian2019steerability, dathathri2019plug}.
-An exception to this is the recent work in energy-based and score-based generative modeling where the composition of energy functions and flexibility of Langevin dynamics has allowed for conditional sampling in the data space directly~\cite{du2020implicit, song2020score}.
-However, these techniques have been limited to continuous data spaces due to the gradient-based sampling mechanisms that they use.